superSyd/automatic-rotary-phone/README.md

 # Turtle Command

-- After downloading, delete the text in the file turtleCommand.Tests\bin\Debug\UploadsForm\testFileUpload.txt to make it empty.
+- After downloading the project, delete the text in the file turtleCommand.Tests\bin\Debug\UploadsForm\testFileUpload.txt to make it empty.